-Located in the Wahlert Atrium, the library contains a wide variety of print and electronic resources for the use of Clarke faculty, staff, and students.
+Located on the second floor of the Wahlert Atrium, the library contains a wide variety of print and electronic resources for the use of Clarke faculty, staff, and students.
 Library staff are available for consultation and help.
 See the library web page for full information on the library.
 The library staff may be reached via email at library@clarke.edu or by calling the circulation desk at 588-6320 or virtually through Teams.